egirones/nlp_icpp/README.md

 pip install -r .\requirements.txt
 ```

 You should have the environment already installed.
-And you learn in ten steps why many NLPers do not like using windows 😃.
+And you discovered in ten steps why many NLPers do not like using windows 😃.

 ### Test that everything works as expected.

-Go to the folder were the code is located, and run the following:
+Go to the folder were the code is located, and run the following two commands:

-Run these two commands:
 ````
 chmod +x ./check_venv.sh
 ./check_venv.sh